 Don’t move on or nag.
 Teens often need more time to perform tasks that challenge them even if you believe they are simple and don’t require much time.
 Be sure to wait long enough for them to show you they are competent.
 Your waiting could make all the difference in whether they are able to do what you need them to do.

 Step 4.
 Support Your Teen’s Development and Success

 At this point, you’ve taught your teen a new or challenging task so that they understand how to perform it.
 You’ve practiced together.
 Now, you can offer support when it’s needed by reteaching, monitoring, coaching, and when appropriate applying logical consequences.
 Parents and those in a parenting role naturally offer support as they see their teen fumble with a situation in which they need help.
 This is no different.

 - Actively reflect on how chores are going.
 You can ask questions like: “How are you feeling about when it’s time to clean up?
 Do you know where everything goes?”

 - Infuse some fun!
 Why not make clean-up time or chore time fun?
 Working together as a family can be enjoyable time spent.
 Turn on some of your teen’s favorite music or sing a song while working.

 - Reflect on outcomes: “Looks like you forgot to finish the laundry.
 What could help you remember in the future?”

 - Stay engaged.
 Working together on particularly challenging times of the routine can help offer additional support and motivation for your teen when tough issues arise.

 Check your own tone and attitude toward chores!
 If you groan when it’s time to get them done, your teen will surely groan as well.
 And, it could add to your struggle to get them involved.
-So, approach chores with a “let’s dig in together” kind of attitude, and that’s how your teen will learn to approach them as well.
+If you approach chores with a “Let’s dig in together” kind of attitude, that’s how your teen will learn to approach them as well.